SaaraTalvo/JS_Exercises/readme.md

-This is for Laurea Javascript course
+This is for Laurea Javascript course.